An outline of the process

 Amendments to procedural motions

-Amendments may be moved to the procedural motions for particular stages of a bill’s consideration.
-These amendments may add words to, or change words in, the motion to, for example:
+Amendments may be moved to the procedural motions for particular stages of a bill's consideration.
+These amendments may add words to, or change words in, the motion to:

-The motion for the second reading (“That this bill be now read a second time”) is the motion most commonly amended in this way.
-Amendments are also sometimes moved to the motion “That the report of the committee be adopted”, especially if the committee of the whole stage reveals further action that the Senate may wish to take at the earliest opportunity.
-An example is an order for production of documents which may not be appropriate to include as an amendment to the bill, but which may be achieved through an amendment to the motion to adopt the report of the committee of the whole.
+The most common motion amended this way is for the second reading ("That this bill be now read a second time").
+Amendments are also sometimes moved to the motion "That the report of the committee be adopted", especially if the committee of the whole stage reveals further action that the Senate may wish to take at the earliest opportunity.

-An amendment to the motion for the second or third reading of a bill which replaces the word “now” with the words “this day six months” has the effect of finally defeating the bill.
-This amendment is the only one which may be moved to the third reading motion.
-This form of amendment has its origins in traditional parliamentary practice.
-These days a senator seeking to defeat a bill will simply vote against the motion for the second or third reading.
+An amendment to the motion for the third reading of a bill which replaces the word "now" with the words "this day six months" has the effect of finally defeating the bill.
+This amendment is the only one which may be moved to the third reading motion and has its origins in traditional parliamentary practice.
+It is more common for a Senator wishing to defeat a bill to simply vote against the motion for the second or third reading.

 Textual amendments to bills

-Hundreds - sometimes thousands - of amendments are moved each year to bills in the Senate by ministers and by non-government senators.
-Approximately one third of all bills are amended.
-Non-government senators are assisted by the Clerk Assistant (Procedure) in drawing up amendments while government amendments are usually produced by the government drafters.
-When amendments are finalised, the senator responsible for them authorises their circulation and they are distributed in the Senate and published on the Internet on the bills homepages, and on the Dynamic Red when the bill is being considered.
+Hundreds of amendments are moved each year to bills in the Senate.
+A large number of bills are amended.
+Non-government senators are assisted by the Clerk Assistant (Procedure) in drafting their amendments while government amendments are usually drafted by the Office of Parliamentary Counsel.
+Amendments to a bill are distributed in the Chamber, available on the Dynamic Red and from the relevant bill's homepage.

-An amendment may be made to any part of a bill, provided that it is relevant to the subject matter of the bill (see standing order 118).
-Subject matter is usually assessed by reference to the long title of the bill (“A Bill for an Act to ….”) and the explanatory memorandum, although the long title is only an indication of subject matter rather than determinative (see chapter 12 of Odgers’ Australian Senate Practice).
+An amendment must be relevant to the subject matter of the bill (see standing order 118).
+Subject matter is usually assessed by reference to the long title of the bill ("A Bill for an Act to ….") and the explanatory memorandum, although the long title is only an indication of subject matter rather than determinative (see chapter 12 of Odgers' Australian Senate Practice).
 The relevance rule has always been interpreted liberally.
-Rulings of the President of the Senate since the early 1900s have rejected the British precedents which require amendments to be consistent with the scope and principle of the bill as agreed at the second reading.

 Proceedings in committee of the whole

-The question on an amendment to delete a clause, item or proposed new section (or a larger unit such as a Subdivision, Division, Part or Schedule) is put in the form “That the [unit] stand as printed”.
+The question on an amendment to delete a clause, item or proposed new section (or a larger unit such as a Subdivision, Division, Part or Schedule) is put in the form "That the [unit] stand as printed".
 This is designed to test whether the unit has majority support.
 An equally divided vote on that question results in it being decided in the negative and the unit being removed from the bill.
-If, on the other hand, the question took the form of “That the amendment [to omit the unit] be agreed to”, an equally divided vote would result in that question being lost and a unit which did not have majority support remaining in the bill.
-Amendments of this type are always drafted in the form, “[unit], to be opposed ” and are always put by the chair separately from other amendments.
-Note, however, that this practice does not apply to requests for amendments which must be supported by a majority (see below and Guide No.3—Voting in the Senate).
+If, on the other hand, the question took the form of "That the amendment [to omit the unit] be agreed to", an equally divided vote would result in that question being lost and a unit which did not have majority support remaining in the bill.
+Amendments of this type are usually drafted in the form, "[unit], to be opposed" and are always put by the chair separately from other amendments (see below and Guide No.3—Voting in the Senate).

 Requests